 With LLS support, Dr. Druker pioneered targeted therapy, a cornerstone of precision medicine.
 His work led to the development of imatinib (Gleevec®), which revolutionized CML treatment and has saved 350,000 lives globally.
 Today, Dr. Druker is driving innovation in precision medicine through our Beat AML Master Clinical Trial.

 The Leukemia & Lymphoma Society funds leading-edge research for every type of blood cancer, including leukemia, lymphoma, myeloma, and other rare types of blood cancers.
-As the largest nonprofit funder of cutting-edge blood cancer research to advance cures, LLS has invested nearly $1.3 billion in cancer research since we started in 1949, leading to breakthroughs in immunotherapy, genomics and personalized medicine that are improving and saving the lives of patients.
+As the largest nonprofit funder of cutting-edge blood cancer research to advance cures, LLS has invested more than $1.5 billion in cancer research since we started in 1949, leading to breakthroughs in immunotherapy, genomics and personalized medicine that are improving and saving the lives of patients.

 LLS is currently supporting more than 240 of the world’s most trailblazing scientific investigators.

 A prolific physician-scientist, Dr. Ghobrial drives forward leading edge myeloma research.
 She has received numerous LLS grants, along with funding through our Therapy Acceleration Program (TAP), to advance research on treatment strategies that can prevent precursor blood conditions from progressing to more serious cancers.

 Named one of Time Magazine’s “Most Influential People in the World,” Dr. June helped usher in a new era in the treatment of cancer by pioneering CAR T-cell immunotherapy with LLS support, which became the first FDA-approved gene therapy for cancer in the U.S. in 2017.